dustinlacewell/bustle/README.md

 - `--from` - Where the mod files are
 - `--to` - Where the zip should go
 - `--name` - The mod folder name
+- `--importsIn` - Where in the zip imports should be copied (.import/ by default)
 - `--project` - Path to Godot project, enables resource import gathering
 - `--dry-run` - Pretend only
 - `--keep` - Keep the build directory